-A contingent liability exists for a secured bank guarantee for \$49,800 (2016: \$42,698) in favour of the company's office lease.
+A contingent liability exists for a secured bank guarantee for \$49,800 (2017: \$49,800) in favour of the company's office lease.
+The bank guarantee is secured by a term deposit.

 Note 17 - Related Party Transactions

 The Company's related parties include its Directors' and key management personnel described below.